How To Become a Data Engineer

 SQL — the lingua franca for databases

-SQL was developed back in 70s and still is the most popular language to work with data.
+SQL was developed back in the 70s and still is the most popular language to work with data.
 Periodically some experts claim that SQL is going to die very soon, but it is still alive despite many rumors.
 I think we will stick to SQL for another decade or two (or even more).
 If you look at the modern and popular databases you will see that almost all of them support SQL:

 - PostgreSQL, MySQL, MS SQL Server, Oracle DB